khushi-joshi-05/Iris-Classification/README.md

 ## Dataset

-The Iris dataset consists of 150 samples of Iris flowers, each with four features: sepal length, sepal width, petal length, and petal width.
+The Iris dataset consists of 150 samples of Iris flowers, each with four features: sepal length, sepal width, petal length, and petal width(all in cm).
 The dataset is commonly used for classification tasks.

 ## Project Workflow